tldr-pages/tldr/pages/common/tldr.md

 - Update local pages (if the client supports caching):

-`tldr --update`
+`tldr -u`

-- Render a local page for testing purposes:
+- Render a local page for testing purposes (if the client supports it):

 `tldr --render {{path/to/page}}`